Great Sphinx of Giza: New Kingdom

 Egyptologist Thomas Young, finding the Khaf hieroglyphs in a damaged cartouche used to surround a royal name, inserted the glyph ra to complete Khafre's name.
-When the stele was re-excavated in 1925, the lines of text referring to Khaf flaked off and were destroyed.
+When the stele was re-excavated in 1925, the lines of text referring to Khaf had flaked off and were destroyed.
 Later, Ramesses II the Great (1279–1213 BC) may have undertaken a second excavation.

 In the New Kingdom, the Sphinx became more specifically associated with the sun god Hor-em-akhet (Hellenized: Harmachis) or "Horus-at-the-Horizon".
 The Pharaoh Amenhotep II (1427–1401 or 1397 BC) built a temple to the northeast of the Sphinx nearly 1,000 years after its construction and dedicated it to the cult of Hor-em-akhet.

 Graeco-Roman period

 In Graeco-Roman times, Giza had become a tourist destination—the monuments were regarded as antiquities—and some Roman emperors visited the Sphinx out of curiosity and for political reasons.
 The Sphinx was cleared of sand again in the first century AD in honor of Emperor Nero and the Governor of Egypt Tiberius Claudius Balbilus.
 A monumental stairway—more than 12 m wide—was erected, leading down to a pavement in front of the paws of the Sphinx.
 A podium positioned at the top of the stairs allowed a view into the Sphinx sanctuary.
 Farther back, another podium neighbored several more steps.
 The stairway was dismantled during the 1931–32 excavations by Émile Baraize.
 Pliny the Elder describes the face of the Sphinx being colored red and gives measurements for the statue:

 In front of these pyramids is the Sphinx, a still more wondrous object of art, but one upon which silence has been observed, as it is looked upon as a divinity by the people of the neighbourhood.
 It is their belief that King Harmaïs was buried in it, and they will have it that it was brought there from a distance.
 The truth is, however, that it was hewn from the solid rock; and, from a feeling of veneration, the face of the monster is coloured red.
 The circumference of the head, measured round the forehead, is one hundred and two feet, the length of the feet being one hundred and forty-three, and the height, from the belly to the summit of the asp on the head, sixty-two.

 A stela dated to 166 AD commemorates the restoration of the retaining walls surrounding the Sphinx.
 The last emperor connected with the monument is Septimius Severus, around 200 AD.
 With the downfall of Roman power, the Sphinx was once more engulfed by the sands.